 Maternity health insurance coverage

 Most maternity care is provided by your local hospital.
-Medical examinations are free under health insurance in Portugal, but pre-natal care classes aren’t usually subsidised.
-Pregnant women are provided with a Pregnancy Booklet (Boletim de Saude de Gravida), where the progress of the pregnancy is recorded.
+Medical examinations are free under health insurance in Portugal, but pre-natal care classes aren’t.
+Pregnant women receive a Pregnancy Booklet (Boletim de Saude de Gravida), where parents can track their baby’s progress.

-If you go on maternity leave, you’re entitled to 100% of your salary for the first 120 days, and 80% for the following 30 days.
-Fathers, meanwhile, are entitled to five days paternity leave once the baby has been born.
+On maternity leave, mothers receive 100% of their salary for 120 days and 80% for the following 30 days.
+Fathers, meanwhile, have five days of paternity leave after the birth.

 Sick pay in Portugal

 Sick pay is also available to those who pay social security contributions.
 If you’re absent through illness or injury, you are eligible to receive sick pay for a total of 1,095 days.
-The amount of sick pay allowed operates on a sliding scale of between 55% and 75% of your salary, depending on how long you’re off for, although this figure can also vary based on whether you are paid benefits, earn a very low wage or have several dependants.
+The amount of sick pay operates on a sliding scale of between 55% and 75% of your salary.
+This figure also varies based on whether you receive benefits, earn a very low wage, or have several dependents.

-Dental care isn’t usually free on the SNS unless you’re deemed to be in a vulnerable group (such as the elderly or children), in which case you could be issued with dental vouchers to cover dental costs.
-Otherwise, some private health insurance companies offer dental insurance, either as a comprehensive health insurance plan or as an optional add-on.
+SNS doesn’t cover dental care unless you’re part of a vulnerable group.
+In this case, you may receive dental vouchers to cover dental costs.
+Otherwise, some private health insurance companies offer dental insurance; they offer this either as a comprehensive health insurance plan or as an optional add-on.

 Eye care works slightly differently.
-If you want to see an optician under the state system, you’ll need to ask your local health centre to book an appointment with a specialist, for which you may need to wait several months unless your problem is deemed urgent.
-Optical care isn’t covered on the SNS, so you’ll need to pay for glasses and contact lenses yourself or consider vision insurance in Portugal.
+If you want to see an optician under the state system, your local health centre books appointments with specialists.
+Waiting times are often long if your problem isn’t urgent.
+SNS doesn’t cover optical care; you’ll need to pay for glasses and contact lenses yourself or consider vision insurance in Portugal.